andre-yai/Udacity_Tableau_DataVis/README.md

 In the continent dashboard ,we have a barplot in order to compare the countries in their average human development index, life expectancy at birth, mean of educations years and their gross national income per capita.
 We have also a map that has colored with the average HDI score.

-## Step Three - Find a Data Story
+## Find a Data Story

 In my dataset the main idea that I am tring to craft is how the picture of the human develpoment index scenario and their measures are in diferent countries and continents.
 We can see that the countries with the highest Human Development Index have also better education and a bigger life expectancy.
 The lowers HDI are located in Africa and the highers in Europe.

 - Feedback: include all feedback you received from others on your visualization from the first sketch to the final visualization

-##  Step Five - Get Feedback and Step Six - Document Feedback and Improve the Visualization
+## Get Feedback and Step Six - Document Feedback and Improve the Visualization

 Image 1: https://public.tableau.com/profile/andre.yai#!/vizhome/Continent_Statistics/Story1